UPDATE: Delay in Launch of BizFinx portal

 Directors of the companies will continue to be responsible for the correctness and accuracy of FS in XBRL format filed with ACRA.
 They are therefore advised to check the information to be filed before authorising their company or authorised persons to submit the information on behalf of the company to ACRA.

-- companies that are allowed by law to prepare accounts in accordance with accounting standards other than the Singapore Financial Reporting Standards or the International Financial Reporting Standards;
+- Companies allowed by law to prepare accounts in accordance with accounting standards other than SFRS, SFRS for Small Entities and IFRS (International Financial Reporting Standards).

 How would I know if my company needs to file in XBRL?

-Your company will file its FS in XBRL format only it meets the following 2 criteria:
+Your company will file its FS in XBRL format only it meets the following two criteria:

 - the company’s FS ends on or after 30 April 2007; AND